romain-gilliotte/tallysheet-timemachine/README.md

 Tallysheet Time Machine was written as a companion library for [Monitool](https://github.com/romain-gilliotte/monitool), a full-featured open-source monitoring platform targeted at humanitarian organizations.

 By reducing the amount of work needed to perform computer-less data collection, it aims to make the process easier on situations where online/offline form builders cannot be used, and paper and Excel are the only ways.

-Other projects:

--   None known
--   ...
-PR to add yours!

 # Installation